IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    TARGET_BITRATE_MAX:
    : Maximum target bitrate in bps.

-   RATE_PACE_MIN (50000 bps):
+   RATE_PACE_MIN (50000):
-   : Minimum pacing rate.
+   : Minimum pacing rate in bps.

    CWND_OVERHEAD (1.5):
-   : Indicates how much bytes in flight can exceed cwnd.
+   : Indicates how much bytes in flight is allowed to exceed cwnd.

+   L4S_AVG_G (1.0/16):
+   : EWMA factor for l4s_alpha

+   QDELAY_AVG_G (1.0/4):
+   : EWMA factor for qdelay_avg

+   POST_CONGESTION_DELAY (4.0):
+   : Determines how long (seconds) after a congestion event that the congestion window growth should be cautious.

+   MUL_INCREASE_FACTOR (0.02):
+   : Determines how much (as a fraction of cwnd) that the cwnd can increase per RTT.

+   LOW_CWND_SCALE_FACTOR (0.1):
+   : Scale factor applied to cwnd change when CWND is very small.

+   IS_L4S (false):
+   : Congestion control operates in L4S mode.

 #### State Variables